MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/5-exercise-create-nva-vm.md

         --admin-password <password>
     ```

-1. Run the following commands to retrieve the public IP address of the appliance virtual machine and save it to the variable named `NVAIP`.
+1. Run the following commands to retrieve the public IP address of the appliance virtual machine.
+Save the address to the variable named `NVAIP`.

     ```azurecli
     NVAIP="$(az vm list-ip-addresses \